HamidRezaAshkiyan/HamidRezaAshkiyan/README.md

 <!--Here are some ideas to get you started:-->

-- 🔭 I’m currently working on something!
+- 🔭 I’m currently working on Linux!
-- 🌱 I’m currently learning something!
+- 🌱 I’m currently learning Linux!
-- 👯 I’m looking to collaborate on something!
+- 👯 I’m looking to collaborate on OpenSource Projects!
-- 🤔 I’m looking for help with something!
+- 🤔 I’m looking for help with Open Source Projects!
-- 💬 Ask me about anything!
+- 💬 Ask me about Developement or anything you like!
-- 📫 How to reach me: nothing!
+- 📫 How to reach me: @HamidRezaAshkiyan in Telegram!
-- 😄 Pronouns: anything!
+- 😄 Pronouns: Hamid Reza Ashkiya!
-- ⚡ Fun fact: something happend!
+- ⚡ Fun fact: .Net 6 released!